XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a pack. £3.50

 16mm dice.
 Peter Pig first produced these dice with piggy head on the 6 (instead of the traditional 1 in 2003).
 Another innovation from Peter Pig.

-Period of Warfare covered The English Civil wars.
+Period of warfare covered The English Civil wars.
 Peter Pig games always cover a narrow period in order to capture that period.
-Thus the most important aspects of that war can be modelled and the less important ones piled into the general mechanisms.
+This is better than some modifications applied to a more generic set of rules.
+Thus the most important aspects of that war can be modelled and the less important ones subsumed into the general mechanisms.

 Game settingTwo game types in this book.
 Either battle or siege.